-Gradient includes three types of storage that are available within the context of running an Experiment, Job or Notebook.
+Gradient includes three types of storage that are available within the context of running an Experiment, Job, or Notebook.
 The three storage types are Persistent, Artifact, and Workspace storage.
 Additionally, there is an option to mount S3 compatible object storage datasets to a running workload which are called Datasets.

 Persistent storage is a high-performance storage directory located at

 /storage where you can read and write files.
 Persistent storage is backed by a filesystem and is ideal for storing data like images, datasets, model checkpoints etc. Anything you store in the

 /storage directory will be accessible across multiple runs of Experiments, Jobs and Notebooks in a given storage region.

 Persistent Storage is kept in three regions based on your machine type or tier: